 Royal Blue Hue

-This smoky eye adds a touch of something different by bringing in the smallest detail of royal blue eyeliner lined on the inner rims of the eyes.
-Adding one pop of color can completely change the tone of eyeshadow looks and this blue is the perfect example of why color should be incorporated into your wedding makeup.
+A touch of royal blue eyeliner counts as "something blue" and is sure to make your eyes pop on your big day.
+Adding one pop of color can completely change the tone, and this blue is the perfect example of why color should be incorporated into your wedding makeup look.